MediaComem/comem-archioweb/subjects/js/README.md

 }

 // fruit 0 is apple
-// fruit 1 is banana
+// fruit 1 is pear
 ```

 We'll learn more about arrays later.